foxBMS/foxBMS-primary/doc/sphinx/software/tools/checksum/checksum.rst

  - struct
  - argparse

-These modules usually are included in a `foxconda` python environment.
+These modules usually are included in a |foxconda| Python environment.

 Procedure
 ~~~~~~~~~

-Checksum is an after build prcoess.
+Checksum is an after-build process.

 .. code:: bash